Gibbatron/Gibbatron.github.io/rnaseq-course-d2.md

 ---

 - As asforementioned, this file is generated by the nf-core/fetchngs pipeline.
 We have already checked to ensure the formatting of the first four columns is correct.
+- **Note**: If you will be using this pipeline in the future on your own samples, you can run the `bin/generate-samplesheet.sh` script to generate one for you.
+You must have the fastq files in the `input/fastq` directory.
+Please check the `README.md` file for more information.

 ---
 #### resources/reference genome files